Philippus229/Raytracer/README.md

 # Raytracer
-A raytracer in Python that I wrote in about an hour
+A Python raytracer that I wrote in about an hour